3.1 Lab Goals

 We will use two cities Colorado Springs (CO) (a growing city) and Buffalo (NY) (a declining city) for case studies.
 The purpose of these graphics is to understand their different socio-demographic characteristics.
 This section is to produce a plot comparing the population growth between two cities.

 Let’s install & call some libraries first.
 Last time, we have used ggplot2.
-This time, we will learn another library dplyr and waffle.
+This time, we will learn another library dplyr.

 ## Install libraries